 2014 – Brown Belt NY Open Double Silver

-A Math teacher by Profession, Beth is a Brown Belt (Sankyu) in Judo and a Blue Belt in Jiu-Jitsu.
+A Math teacher by Profession, Beth is a Brown Belt (Sankyu) in Judo and a Purple Belt in Jiu-Jitsu.
 She competes in BJJ and in Judo Kata.